5 Benefits of Coconut Oil for Managing Menopause Symptoms

 The low estrogen levels are responsible for the dryness and itchiness in the skin, which women mostly experience in menopause and the transition phase.
 Due to reduced estrogen levels, the skin’s ability to hold moisture eventually lessens.

 Coconut oil has moisturizing properties.
 It is also devoid of harmful chemicals that could result in skin irritation.
-Applying it to the skin might relieve you from the dryness and itchiness.
+Applying it to the skin might relieve you from dryness and itchiness.
 Another boon of this oil is its thickness, which allows it to remain on the skin for a long.
 This way, you will not have to reapply it frequently.

 However, some individuals could be allergic to coconut oil.
 So, before using it as a wholesome remedy, you must test it on a small area of your skin.
 If you do not have any allergic reactions, you may use it to moisturize your dry skin.